 - Place hens on a plate, add a helping of vegetables on the side, and voila!
 Serving cornish hens has never been easier.
 Your guests will love this simple and nutritious presentation.

-- Serve your hens with tangy cranberry sauce and a generous amount of salad for a garden-fresh taste you can’t resist.
+- Serve your hens with tangy cranberry sauce with maple syrup and a generous amount of salad for a garden-fresh taste you can’t resist.
 This Bojon Gourmet recipe for sugar-free cranberry sauce is one of my favorites.

 Similar Recipes You Might Also Like: